agshruti12/tpm_ml_test_Shruti/README.md

 1d.
 Compared to how Troth et al. and West et al. measured positivity, what are some strengths and weaknesses of your approach?

-> quite binary, because we are using pretrained models, we aren't getting the highest levels of personalization in our analysis, but ML models take months to curate, so given our resources this is as good as it gets essentially strengths - using two metrics (pos/neg/neu) (emotions) both of which we can cross check with each other (positive comments should not have an emotional label of anger) which can help us narrow down how we are generating results and pinpoint our accuracy.
+> A definite strength in my approach is using two metrics for positivity, which include the ternary pos/neu/neg rating as well as an emotional classification.
+Because we have two different labels for each message, we can cross check these results with each other to ensure we're getting as accurate results as possible (i.e. comments with a high positive rating should not have an emotional label of anger).
+This can help us narrow down which messages are being rated correctly vs. incorrectly, and we can further use this information to fine tune the ML model and get more accurate results that frame the specific focal task we're working on.
+Additionally, both these sets of authors emphasize how either (A) managing your teammates' emotions or (B) having greater POB capacities are necessary for increased performance, as they improve teamwork and coordination.
+My methods do a good job in detecting how positive/optimistic team mambers are and how often strong emotions are experienced, which gives us a good handle on both (A) and (B).

+A potential weakness of my approach is using pretrained ML models from HuggingFace, as it discounts personalization in the analysis.
+Because ML models take many weeks to build and make accurate, the best course of action is to observe how the messages behave in this pretrained environment, and fine tune the model based off of the inaccuracies to deplete any lack of precision.
+Another weakness is not considering the other POB variables (self efficacy and resilience) as directly as optimism, but those are fairly subjective capacities that would require higher level analysis to quantify.

 ## 2. Method evaluation